chrisl8/ArloBot/README.md

 # Assistance

 Please report an issue for any problems or if you need me to clarify anything!
- Ask questions in the [Parallax Forums](https://forums.parallax.com/ "Parallax Forums"), on [GitHub](https://github.com/chrisl8/ArloBot/issues "Create an Issue"), on the [ROS for Arlobot Google Group](https://groups.google.com/g/ros-for-arlobot "ROS for Arlobot"), and on my [blog](https://ekpyroticfrood.net/ "My Blog").
+ Ask questions in the [Parallax Forums](https://forums.parallax.com/ "Parallax Forums"), on [GitHub](https://github.com/chrisl8/ArloBot/issues "Create an Issue") and on the [ROS for Arlobot Google Group](https://groups.google.com/g/ros-for-arlobot "ROS for Arlobot").
 I will write more documentation as I answer questions, and I hope you will also write instructions when you do your build!

 # Scripts